Privacy Policy

 AI agents and your data

 Anchor is the storage and hosting layer — not the AI agent itself.
 The agent you connect (Claude, ChatGPT, Gemini, Grok, Codex, or any MCP-compatible agent) is provided by a third party and is subject to that provider's terms and privacy policy.
-When you give an agent access to Anchor, it can read, create, modify, and delete content in Anchor within the scope you have authorized.

 - Agents act as you.
 Anything an agent does in Anchor under your authorization is attributable to you.